William Stopford

 The Nissan Z is built in Japan and shipped to Australia.

-The Nissan Z uses Premium Unleaded Petrol.
+The Nissan Z uses premium unleaded.